 Features:

-Pricing: Zapnito is an enterprise-grade platform, and so its pricing which starts at $900 per month.
+Pricing: Zapnito is an enterprise-grade platform, and so its pricing starts at $900 per month.
 This Basic plan gives you one admin seat and up to 250 registered users.
 For anything more, you’ll have to contact them directly

 Pros: Zapnito combines modern UI and features with modern concepts of content delivery and audience engagement, making it a compelling proposition if you’ve got the budget for it